sammyd/iOS8-day-by-day-book/manuscript/37-autosizing-collectionview.md

 imagine a world where you could extend that same principle to collection views.
 How cool would that be?

-Well, in iOS8, you can!
+Well, in iOS 8, you can!
 This functionality is built in to the flow layout, and is easy to access when building your own layouts.
 In today's brief post you'll discover how to use auto-sizing cells within a flow layout, and a little bit about the underlying implementation.
 The sample app is available in the